kmax12/kmax12.github.io/content/posts/chicago-marathon-2022.md

 ---
-title: "Analyzing Marathon Race Data"
+title: "Analyzing Marathon Data"
-date: 2022-10-01
+date: 2022-10-03
 draft: true
-summary: "To believe I can run a faster race by crunching numbers at my computer is probably nothing more than wishful thinking.
-Regardless, it was fun to explore this data, and I hope to present some novel ways of analyzing marathon race data."
+summary: "I was curious if I could improve my chances of running a good race using historical race data"
-og_image: /marathon/graphs/finish_time_distribution_with_lines.png
+og_image: /marathon/graphs/avg_pace_and_pace_difference.jpg
 ---

-I'll be at the starting line of the Chicago marathon in less than a week.
+I'll be at the starting line of the Chicago Marathon in less than a week.
 With so little time left, I am now reducing my mileage so my body will be fresh for the race.

 Since I can't do any more training to improve my fitness, the only thing left to do is think about my strategy for the race.
 This will be my first marathon, so it's hard to know what to expect.

-Fortunately for me, all the times from last year's Chicago marathon are available [online](https://results.chicagomarathon.com/2021/), and with a small amount of effort, I downloaded the data for all 26,000 people who ran the race.
+Fortunately, all the times from last year's Chicago Marathon are available [online](https://results.chicagomarathon.com/2021/), and with a small amount of effort, I downloaded the data for all 26,000 people who ran the race.

 ![Data Sample](/marathon/data_sample.png "A sample of the five fastest runners in 2021 Chicago Marathon")